|Movie Title/Year and Brief Scene Description|

 The film led one to believe he survived, but in reality, he died in combat on an operating table (revealed in the final scene).
 Singer's horrifying, hallucinatory visions of horned creatures and demons were the fantasies and dreams of a dying (or dead) man (experiencing death-bed visions) who couldn't accept his death and was unwilling to let go.
 Jacob's hallucinations upon his return to NYC were not caused by the drug, or battle stress, but because he wasn't freeing his soul.

-This masterful, visceral and realistic science-fiction suspense/horror-disaster film tapped into the most primal of human fears - what unseen creature lurked below the dark surface of the water beyond the beach?
+This masterful, visceral and realistic science-fiction suspense/horror-disaster film by director Steven Spielberg tapped into the most primal of human fears - what unseen creature lurked below the dark surface of the water beyond the beach?
 The tagline for the tensely-paced film: "Don't go in the water," kept a lot of shark-hysterical ocean-swimmers and 1975 summer beachgoers wary.

 The ominous, well-known, 'shark theme' - the two-note (E and F) 'da-dum...da-dum' cello and bass chords of John Williams' moody, driving musical score, played under the opening credits, followed by a subjective camera view of an underwater creature swimming along.
 The sound signaled an imminent shark attack in the opening scene, shot day-for-night.
 It was marvelously visual and terrifying.